-World Environment Day is held on Friday June 5th 2020, and is on June 5th every year.
+World Environment Day is held on June 5th every year.
 It isn’t a public holiday, it is an environmental awareness day, run by the United Nations.
 It is sometimes also unofficially called Eco Day or Environment Day.
 The aim of the Day is to raise awareness of the environment and specific environmental issues.

 Every year there is a new main focus for WED.
 This year the focus is ‘Beat Plastic Pollution’, and the press and media are already gearing up for this by reporting on events and efforts to reduce plastic pollution.

 Participants of WED include NGOs, governments, communities, individuals, charities, organizations and celebrities, and together they raise awareness of environmental issues.
 Each year a country or Nation hosts WED, and this year India is the host, last year Canada hosted it, and the theme was ‘Connecting People and Nature’.

 World Environment Day has had its own anthem since 2013.